 Prior to joining Quinnipiac University, Subramanian worked at IBM Advanced Technology Lab as Senior Software Engineer.
 He was the project lead for the development of a new-generation collaboration tool, which has since become the IBM Community Tools Suite.
 He was also the project lead for the development of an intra-company P2P resource sharing prototype code-named “Mesh,” and holds two U.S. patents in these areas.
 Prior to IBM, Subramanian has held the following positions: Associate Professor of MIS (tenured), College of Business and Public Policy, University of Alaska, Anchorage; Instructor of Computer Science, Rutgers University, NJ; Member of the Technical Staff (MTS), Database Research District, Bell Communications Research, Morristown, NJ; Consultant, Anchorage Chamber of Commerce; Consultant, British Petroleum Exploration, Anchorage, Alaska.

-I have been a PhD student at Kyoto University and from 2008 to 2009 I am a visiting student researcher at University of Minnesota.
 My focus is on the history of information technology in mid-20th century; computing technology, circuit analysis and switching theory, artificial intelligence.
 I am also interested in the information retrieval.

 The history of personal computers, in particular, operating systems (from ROM-based to disk-based), development tools (languages, editors, etc.), and personal productivity software; personal computers, portable and hand-held computers; documentation, manuals, magazines, and newsletters; people and companies.